Routes along Seattle's completed waterfront

-The map below shows how some common trips will look when the tunnel is open, the viaduct removal is complete, and Waterfront Seattle has completed the new Alaskan Way.
+The map below shows how some common trips will look when viaduct removal is complete and Waterfront Seattle has completed the new Alaskan Way.

-The SR 99 tunnel will provide a direct route on SR 99 between the stadiums and Seattle Center.
-It is designed to accommodate the current volume of viaduct traffic that today does not use any of the mid-viaduct ramps.
+The SR 99 tunnel provides a direct route on SR 99 between the stadiums and the Space Needle.
+It is designed to accommodate the current volume of traffic that did not use any of the mid-viaduct ramps.

 At the tunnel’s north end, three roads currently interrupted by SR 99 (John, Thomas and Harrison streets) will be reconnected, improving east-west connections between South Lake Union and Uptown.